rahulravindran0108/Smart-cab/README.md

 Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?

+### Identifying the states

+For our Q-Learning agent, the states that best represent the car's current state would be the location of the destination, the cab's current location and the next waypoint.
+Say, that the goal was just forward, and your car needed to go straight, the most important parameters needed are the once mentioned above.

+### Working of the Q-learning agent

+The Q-Learning agent works on the basis of the Q-Learning strategy.
+The code for such an agent is present in the file `QLearning.py`.

+### Test Results for the Q-learning agent

+After having gone through the trial, I noticed a 50% success rate by initializaing the following values: alpha = 0.2 gamma = 0.8 epsilon = 0.5 and decayed to 0.05 when deadline is less than 15 steps.